 There is no statutory attendance policy for the Board of Directors.
-However, attendance by the six appointed Board of Directors has been 97% of meetings attended for the three most recent full fiscal years with three Directors having perfect attendance.
-The Board of Directors average 11 plus years of service on the Board with many serving under multiple appointed terms.
-One Director has served for 19 years, two for 14 years each, one for 12 years, one for 5 years and the most recently appointed for 4 years.
+However, attendance by the six appointed Board of Directors has been 94% of meetings attended for the three most recent full fiscal years with five of the six Directors having near perfect attendance.
+The Board of Directors average 16 years of service on the Board with many serving under multiple appointed six-year terms.
+One Director has served for 24 years, two for 19 years each, one for 18 years, one for 10 years and the most recently appointed for 4 years.